 - Edit the Military Spouse's W-2 Remove the entry in box 16.
 Leave the amount listed in Box 17 to claim the refund.
 Click Continue to save the information.

-Write “MSRRA” at the top of Nonresident Tax Return Form N-15, and attach a copy of the following documents:
+Print the Hawaii return and attach a copy of the following documents:

 - Form W-2 showing the amount of Hawaii income tax withheld.